ilyagr/lima/website/content/en/docs/faq/_index.md

 Then, connect to the VM as normal using `lima` or `limactl shell`.

-It is best to use QEMU VMs (as opposed to VZ) as they have some amount of support for OpenGL and graphical acceleration for X11 apps.
+It is best to use QEMU VMs (as opposed to VZ).
+Apple Virtualization Framework currently lacks any support for OpenGL or other forms of GPU access from Linux.

 ### QEMU